A publishing service to produce free pub magazines

 - Advertising rates are reasonable and published; smaller breweries and pubs can afford to promote themselves.

-- CAMRA branches receive ongoing support in terms of advertising sales, production, finding new advertisers, management, design and creation of effective editorial.
+- Ongoing support in terms of advertising sales, production, finding and retaining advertisers, management, design and creation of effective editorial.

 The Editor/CAMRA branch(s) is responsible for the production of local articles/news/diary, sourcing/liaising with/invoicing advertisers, proof reading and distribution to pubs/subscribers/British Library.

-Catshill Design is responsible for the management of workflow including time scales and deadlines, providing national articles, assistance in generating new advertisers, production of a rate card, liaising with advertisers in respect of artwork, collation of content, providing support and advice to the editor in terms of producing content including copy and images to the correct technical specification, design and typesetting, printing and distribution to branch.
+Catshill Design is responsible for the management of workflow including time scales and deadlines, providing national articles, assistance in generating new advertisers, production of a rate card, liaising with advertisers in respect of artwork, collation of content, providing support and advice to the editor in terms of producing content including copy and images to the correct technical specification, design and typesetting, setting up of a magazine website, printing and distribution to branch.

 Branch magazines are powerful tools that are aligned with CAMRA’s campaigns.
 These include the promotion of pub going, raising awareness of beer, brewing, cider and perry and ongoing campaigns at a national and local level.
 They can also promote membership, encourage volunteer activation and are a potential revenue stream.
 CAMRA therefore encourages branches to have a local magazine.